-Alkaline phosphatase is an enzyme which is found in several tissues of the body but predominantly the liver and bone.
-Smaller amounts can be found in the kidney, intestines and the placenta in pregnant women.
-However, each tissue produces different types of alkaline phosphatase known as isoenzymes.
+Alkaline phosphatase (ALP) is an enzyme predominantly found in the liver and bone.
+It is also found in smaller amounts in the kidneys, intestines and the placenta in pregnant women.
+Different parts of the body produce different forms of ALP called isoenzymes.

 Is your lifestyle impacting upon your liver?
 Check how well your liver is functioning with our comprehensive liver function test.

 Track & learn how to improve 16 of the most essential health markers that play a vital role in your wellbeing.